Continuing Education Activity

-Allergic reactions can be related to the use of local anesthetic, contrast agents, heparin or other medications used during the procedure.
+Allergic reactions can be related to the use of local anesthetic, contrast agents, heparin, or other medications used during the procedure.
 Reactions to the contrast agents can occur in up to 1% of the patients, and people with prior reactions are pretreated with corticosteroids and antihistamines.
-Use of iso-osmolar agents decreases the risk compared to high osmolar agents.
-When severe reactions do occur, they are treated similarly to anaphylaxis with intravenous (IV) epinephrine (initial dose 1 ml of 1:10000 epinephrine).
+The use of iso-osmolar agents decreases the risk compared to high osmolar agents.
+When severe reactions occur, they are treated similarly to anaphylaxis with intravenous (IV) epinephrine (initial dose 1 ml of 1:10000 epinephrine).

 Acute Renal Failure